neondatabase/website/content/docs/introduction/about.md

 ## Change Data Capture (CDC) with Logical Replication

+**Stream your data to external data platforms and services.**

 Neon's Logical Replication feature enables replicating data from your Neon database to external destinations, allowing for Change Data Capture (CDC) and real-time analytics.
 Stream your data to data warehouses, analytical database services, messaging platforms, event-streaming platforms, external Postgres databases, and more.
 To learn more, see [Get started with logical replication](/docs/guides/logical-replication-guide).

 ## Scale with Instant Read Replicas

+**Add read-only computes to achieve instant scale.**

-Neon supports Instant Read Replicas that let you instantly scale your application by offloading read-only workloads to independent read-only compute instances that access the same data as your read-write computes.
+Neon supports Instant Read Replicas that let you instantly scale your application by offloading read-only workloads to independent read-only compute instances that access the same data as your read-write compute.

 Create a read replica with the Neon CLI: